Nelarius/octoraster/README.md

 ## Build

-Written in C++98.
+Build using CMake.

 The code has been tested using gcc on Linux and Windows.
+The code is written in C++98.

 ## A small overview